 ROI is short for return on investment—how much money or profit you’ll make on your investment.
 It’s typically expressed as a percentage over the cost of your investment (in this case, your rental property) and can reveal to you how effective or efficient your investment dollars are being put to good use.

 The challenge with calculating ROI for rental properties is interesting because people can easily manipulate them.
 For instance, you can include or exclude certain variables in the calculation.
-Plus, the number also depends on whether you’re financing or paying in cash for the property.
+Plus, the number also depends on whether you’re financing, like with a hard loan, or paying in cash for the property.
 That’s why it’s important to understand some of the factors that affect property ROI.

 Calculating ROI on a rental property can be broken down into these four steps: